 Removing the jack cup on a telecaster or jack plate on a Les Paul is about the same.
 Just make sure you use the proper size Philips screw driver for the screws.

 Next, use the 12mm socket and remove the face nut. hold onto the jack with your other hand.

 There may be other wires attached to the jack.
 Most common is a separate ground wire going to the bridge.
 Make sure all wires are connected the same as when you started.
-A good way is to take a couple of photos before you start disconnecting anything.
-That way you have a better chance to put things back together if this is your first time.
+It's often a good idea to take a couple of pictures before you start the disassembly.

 Cut off the wires close to the old jack and strip the insulation.
 In the picture above about 7/8" of the outer insulation and 1/4" or less of the inner has been stripped.
 Next, twist the strands together on the shielding and the lead.
 Tin the tips lightly using the solder iron and the solder.

 Next, install the new jack.
 Use the 1/2" socket to tighten the nut.
 Note the orientation of the contact blade in the picture above.
 It's the only way it will go back together.